MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Proposed Method

 For any vertex $v$, function $d_\mathrm{null}^t(v)$ returns the path length to the nearest empty vertex at time step $t$, where an empty vertex indicates no agent occupancy.
 If $d_\mathrm{null}^t(v)=0$, then vertex $v$ is empty.

 The proposed method prioritizes path planning for obstructing agents on the target paths by assigning a higher priority to those farthest from the goal.
-This definition ensures that at least one empty vertex exists in the environment.
-This vertex is assigned to the obstructing agent with the longest path to the goal. $v^\ast$ denotes the vertex of the obstructing agent.
+By definition of the environment, at least one empty vertex exists; therefore, this vertex can be assigned to the obstructing agent with the longest path to its goal.
+Let $v^\ast$ denote the vertex of the obstructing agent.

 A finite-length path exists between $v^\ast$ and the nearest empty vertex (null agent), and null-agent swapping is performed at each time step along this path.
-Consequently, $d^t_\mathrm{null}(v^\ast)$ decreases monotonically at each time step $d_\mathrm{null}^t(v^\ast) > d_\mathrm{null}^{t+1}(v^\ast)$.
+Consequently, $d^t_\mathrm{null}(v^\ast)$ decreases monotonically at each time step, i.e., $d_\mathrm{null}^t(v^\ast) > d_\mathrm{null}^{t+1}(v^\ast)$.
 This process continues until $d^t_\mathrm{null}(v^\ast)$ reaches zero after a finite number of steps.
 At this point, $v^\ast$ becomes empty, allowing the farthest target agent to advance to a newly vacated vertex.

 Given the finite lengths of the target paths, all target agents reach their goals after a finite sequence of null-agent swaps and movements toward empty vertices.
 Therefore, PHANS terminates within a finite number of steps.